Drouin

 Drouin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Drouin's population was around 22,148 as of Aug 2025.
-This showed an increase of 2,375 people (12.0%) since the 2021 Census, which recorded a population of 19,773.
-The change was inferred from the estimated resident population of 21,816 in June 2024 and an additional 381 validated new addresses since the Census date.
-This resulted in a density ratio of 67 persons per square kilometer.
-Drouin's growth exceeded non-metro areas (5.5%) and its SA4 region.
-Population growth was primarily driven by interstate migration, contributing approximately 77.0% of overall population gains recently.
+Based on AreaSearch's analysis, Drouin's population is around 22,182 as of Nov 2025.
+This reflects an increase of 2,409 people since the 2021 Census which reported a population of 19,773 people.
+The change was inferred from the estimated resident population of 21,825 from the ABS as of June 2024 and an additional 391 validated new addresses since the Census date.
+This level of population equates to a density ratio of 67 persons per square kilometer.
+Drouin's growth rate of 12.2% since the 2021 census exceeded the non-metro area (6.0%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 77.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For uncovers areas, they utilized VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-By 2041, a significant population increase in the top quartile of Australian non-metropolitan areas is forecasted, with Drouin expected to increase by 8,481 persons, reflecting an overall increase of 36.7%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant increase is forecast in the top quartile of Australian non-metropolitan areas, with Drouin expected to increase by 8,481 persons to 2041 based on latest numbers, reflecting an increase of 36.5% over the 17 years.

 Frequently Asked Questions - Population